Carry-Over Lottery Allocation: Practical Incentive-Compatible Drafts: Introduction

 The remainder of this paper proceeds as follows.
 In Section \ref{sec:RelatedWork}, we review related work, including other draft mechanisms.
 Section \ref{sec:MainProposal} presents the core mechanism: how lottery tickets accumulate, how they are diminished by playoff success or lottery wins, and why this structure ensures that teams never maximize their expected utility by losing.
 Section \ref{sec:Implementation} examines critical implementation challenges, including the handling of traded draft picks, transitioning from the current system, and addressing potential violations of our preference assumptions.
 Section \ref{sec:Simulation} presents simulation results that provide further evidence that under COLA all teams have an equal likelihood of success over time.
+In an appendix, we provide a formal proof that there exists a draft mechanism that is incentive-compatible and favors the weakest team.